daattali/beautiful-jekyll/course-descriptions/DSCI_561_regr-1.md

+---
+title: DSCI 561
-# DSCI 561: Regression I
+subtitle: Regression I
+---

 ## Short Description
 Linear models for a quantitative response variable, with multiple categorical and/or quantitative predictors.
 Matrix formulation of linear regression.
 Model assessment and prediction.